tensorforce/tensorforce/README.rst

     pip install -e .

 To update TensorForce, just run ``git pull`` in the tensorforce directory.
-Please not that we did not include OpenAI Gym/Universe/DeepMind lab in the default install script because not everyone will want to use these.
+Please note that we did not include OpenAI Gym/Universe/DeepMind lab in the default install script because not everyone will want to use these.
 Please install them as required, usually via pip.